 Scholarships are available for high school, undergraduate, and graduate students pursuing studies in engineering and geoscience.
 The Foundation and Engineers and Geoscientists BC Branches offer several scholarships for students.

 Log onto your Student account to access sample resumes from industry professionals, interview advice, and more.

 This system for recording, assessing, and validating engineering work experience allows you to identify how you meet our seven competency categories for professional engineering registration.

 University geoscience programs are not formally accredited.
 Earth science students who wish to obtain geoscientist-in-training (GIT) or professional geoscientist (P.Geo.) licensure after graduation must ensure they meet the academic qualifications that we have established.
 BC institution-specific course equivalency lists are available for environmental geoscience and geology.
 General syllabi are available for students studying outside of BC or geophysics students.

 Learn more or apply to become an engineer-in-training (EIT) or geoscientist-in-training (GIT) after graduation.
-By becoming a member-in-training, you demonstrate to employers and the public that you are academically qualified to gain your P.Eng. or P.Geo. licence in the near future.
+By becoming a trainee, you demonstrate to employers and the public that you are academically qualified to gain your P.Eng. or P.Geo. licence in the near future.

 Resources are available for teachers or K–12 students.
 Search through a list of science-based websites, learn about activities for students, engineering and geoscience events, and find out more about the engineering and geoscience careers.

 Thank you to our generous sponsors.
 Click on the logos to learn more about each company and the career opportunities available.